SanazME/Algorithm-DataStructure/trees/README.md

     - if Yes, jump to the next letter and a child of that node.
     - if No,
       - insert that char into the node
-      - create a TrieNode with empty map and F (unless we're at the last char in word)
+      - create a TrieNode with empty map and F (unless we're at the last char in word which is then T)
       - create a connection between the new node (as a child) and the current node
 2. Move to the next char in word and move to the newly created TrieNode.
 3. The time complexity for insertion: O(l*n) where l: average lenght of a word, n: number of words